nemohan/doc/other/git/10 高级主题/4 Git Hooks.md

 ### Installing Hooks

-Hooks reside in the `.git/hooks` directory of every Git repository.
+<font color="green">Hooks reside in the `.git/hooks` directory of every Git repository.
 Git automatically populates this directory with example scripts when you initialize a repository.
-If you take a look inside `.git/hooks`, you’ll find the following files:
+If you take a look inside `.git/hooks`, you’ll find the following files:</font>

 ```
 applypatch-msg.sample pre-push.sample